Lost Footsteps

 people Chiang Kai-shek Joseph 'Vinegar Joe' Stillwell

-The Ledo Road was also named the Stillwell Road after General Joseph Stillwell (Vinegar Joe), who commanded Chinese divisions in Burma.
+The Ledo Road was also named the Stillwell Road after General Joseph Stillwell ("Vinegar Joe"), who commanded Chinese divisions in Burma.

 The Ledo Road was built by 15,000 Americans as well as 35,000 others, mainly Indians, Chinese, and Burmese.
 The majority of Americans were African-Americans, who often suffered harsh and discriminatory treatment at the hands of their white officers.
-By 1945 there was also an African-American medical unit, mainly women nurses, who cared for Indian, Chinese, and Burmese soldiers as well as Americans.
+By 1945 there was also an African-American medical unit, mainly female nurses, who cared for Indian, Chinese, and Burmese soldiers as well as Americans.
 When told to reserve special places for white soliders, their unit commander Dr Wilbur Strickland refused, saying all people suffered pain equally.